If you want to hire developers and avoid competition with giants like Google and Facebook, outsourcing development abroad is a no-brainer.

-Use ready assessments and tests that will help you assess the skills of developers in different tech stacks.
-You will easily identify top developers, starting with the best Node.js developers and finishing on data scientists.
+Use ready made assessments and tests that will help you assess the skills of developers in different tech stacks.
+You will easily identify top developers, starting with the best Node.js developers and finishing with data scientists.

-This software focusses on assessing performance.
-Candidates are ranked on how good they perform job-related tasks.
+This software focuses on assessing performance.
+Candidates are ranked on how well they perform job-related tasks.

 Once you shortlist the best developers and software development companies in Ukraine, this is the time to ask for quotes, evaluate proposals, and sign contracts.

-Let’s dive deeper into a final stage to find the best developers abroad!
+Let’s dive deeper into the final stage for finding the best developers abroad!

 Signing a contract

-If you have provided teams that ended up on the final stage with well-documented designs and project requirements ask for precise assessments.
+If you have provided the teams that ended up on the final stage with well-documented designs and project requirements, ask for precise assessments.

 Aim to get as precise ballpark estimates as possible.
-That is why you need to provide as much information about your project as possible and stay available to answer questions from a person that makes a ballpark estimate.
+You need to provide as much information about your project as possible and stay available to answer questions.

 Fixed price vs. time-and-material